a3ceProject/DynIDS/README.md

   4 - Test

 NOTE: to change the method go to line 110 in the script, change and save it.
+In adition, to change the size of time-windows to extract, change line 303.

 Usage example (from command line):